-On April 12, 2021, the Staff of the U.S. Securities and Exchange Commission issued the "Staff Statement on Accounting and Reporting Considerations for Warrants Issued by Special Purpose Acquisition Companies (the "SEC Staff Statement").
+On April 12, 2021, the Acting Director of the Division of Corporation Finance and Acting Chief Accountant of the SEC together issued a statement regarding the accounting and reporting considerations for warrants issued by special purpose acquisition companies entitled "Staff Statement on Accounting and Reporting Considerations for Warrants Issued by Special Purpose Acquisition Companies" (the "SEC Staff Statement").
 In light of the SEC Staff Statement, on May 10, 2021, after discussion with WithumSmith+Brown, PC, our independent registered public accounting firm during the Non-Reliance Periods, our Audit Committee and management concluded that, it was appropriate to restate certain financial statements of CF Finance Acquisition Corp.
-II previously filed before consummation of our Business Combination, namely the quarterly unaudited financial statements for the quarters ended September 30, 2020 and December 31, 2020 (the "Non-Reliance Periods").
+II previously filed before the consummation of the Business Combination, namely the quarterly unaudited financial statements for the quarters ended September 30, 2020 and December 31, 2020 (the "Non-Reliance Periods").

-As required by Rules 13a-15 and 15d-15 under the Exchange Act, our Chief Executive Officer and Chief Financial Officer carried out an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures as of September 30, 2020.
-On November 12, 2020, we filed our original audited Quarterly Report on Form 10-Q for the quarter ended September 30, 2020 (the "Original Report").
+As required by Rules 13a-15 and 15d-15 under the Exchange Act, our Chief Executive Officer and Chief Financial Officer carried out an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures as of December 31, 2020.
+On February 16, 2021, we filed our original audited Quarterly Report on Form 10-Q for the quarter ended December 31, 2020 (the "Original Report").
 Based upon their evaluation at that earlier time, our Chief Executive Officer and Chief Financial Officer had concluded that our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act) were effective.
-Subsequent to that evaluation, as a result of the material weakness described below, our Chief Executive Officer and Chief Financial Officer concluded that, as of September 30, 2020, our disclosure controls and procedures were not effective.
+Subsequent to that evaluation, as a result of the material weakness described below, our Chief Executive Officer and Chief Financial Officer concluded that, as of December 31, 2020, our disclosure controls and procedures were not effective.